lf-lang/embedded-lab/src/GettingStarted.md

 | `picotool: no accessible RP-series devices` | Robot is not in BOOTSEL — unplug, hold BOOTSEL, replug. |
 | Robot doesn't show up as `RPI-RP2` | Try a different USB cable (some are charge-only). |
 | `gh auth login` fails / can't open a browser | Use the SSH option, paste the public key into `github.com/settings/keys`. |
+| open another folder in VSCode | In the VSCode terminal, `cd` into the target directory, and enter `code .` A new VSCode window should open and should automatically attach to the container

 If something stays broken, ask a TA — **do not** install packages on the lab machine yourself.